 Before you start personalizing your emails there are two key areas that are vital to the performance of the process.

 To create a personalized email, you need to have information about your clients that you can use.
 Getting their name and basic information is easy, however often they are against giving out information that can be used to target them.
 That is why you need to collect information carefully and transparently.
 Signup forms are a great way to get basic information about your clients.
 After, you can begin the process of finding out more about them as they get familiar with your brand.

 You can also place a more elaborate form in your newsletter stating how and why that information will be used.
-They will be more open to give out more information about themselves if they feel like that data will be used to their benefit.
+They will be more open to giving out more information about themselves if they feel like that data will be used to their benefit.

 If you need more information about your clients but you are reluctant to ask them for it or if you want to expand your client base with potential clients that you believe will benefit from your product, you can use data enrichment services and sales enablement platforms (our area of expertise) which collect and process publicly available data.

 Monitoring how clients interact with your product and content will provide you with better personalization options and make it easier to gather behavioral data for more in-depth personalization options.